raspy135/Qun-synthesizer/README.md

 Alternatively, you can use 2 MIDI OUT port from DAW to Master and Slave.

-Sometimes ground-loop noise can be happened.
-This case use separated power supply.
+Sometimes ground-loop noise can happen, in this case, use separated power supply.

 Connect DAW's MIDI OUT to Master's MIDI IN.